The Complex Commercial Litigation Law Review: China

 i Choice-of-law principles

-Domestic contracts shall be governed by PRC laws.
+Domestic contracts are governed by PRC laws.
 Unless explicitly provided, parties are not allowed to choose the governing laws of domestic contracts.
-According to Article 6 of Interpretation of the Supreme People's Court on Several Issues Concerning the Application of the Law of the People's Republic of China on Foreign-Related Civil Relations (I), where it is not explicitly provided that parties may choose applicable laws for foreign-related civil relation, the choice of such laws by the parties shall be deemed as invalid.
+According to Article 4 of the Interpretation of the Supreme People's Court on Several Issues Concerning the Application of the Law of the People's Republic of China on Foreign-Related Civil Relations (I) (amended in 2020), where it is not explicitly provided that parties may choose applicable laws for foreign-related civil relation, the choice of such laws by the parties shall be deemed as invalid.

 ii Contract interpretation